Skip to main content

 When it comes to developing a growth-focused and effective performance management process, there are four pillars, or principles, to keep at the forefront:

-1. Fairness, transparency, and accuracy
+- Fairness, transparency, and accuracy

-2. Goal alignment and tracking
+- Goal alignment and tracking

-3. Accountability and recognition
+- Accountability and recognition

-4. Developmental coaching and feedback
+- Developmental coaching and feedback

 These pillars are foundational to the performance management process and without them, your business will never achieve its long-term goals.
-As you read on, you’ll notice that you can deliver on these principles by incorporating key performance management building blocks into your process.
+As you read on, you’ll notice that you can deliver on these principles by incorporating key performance management building blocks into your performance management process.

-1. Fairness, transparency, and accuracy
+1. Ensuring fairness, transparency, and accuracy in performance appraisals

-In order for your employees to respect the outcomes of your performance management system, they need to understand how it works.
+For your employees to respect the outcomes of your performance management system, they need to understand how it works.
 Unfortunately, most employees view performance management as unfair and dread performance reviews.
 But when done right, performance reviews can be a powerful tool for boosting engagement, raising morale, and elevating the overall employee experience.

-In order to win employee buy-in, start by listening to your employees to understand why they perceive the process as unfair, then work to address these concerns.
+To win employee buy-in, start by listening to your employees to understand why they perceive the process as unfair, then work to address these concerns.
 For example, educate your workforce on common performance review biases and clearly and publicly share your performance review process, including key dates and timelines.

 Goals help to clarify expectations, but not all goals are created equal.
 Effective employee performance goals drive agency, ownership, and engagement.
 On the flip side, vague, ineffective, unmeasurable, and misaligned goals can do more harm than good by confusing or even demotivating employees.
 Two of our favorite goal setting frameworks at Culture Amp are:

-1. SMART goals.
+- SMART goals.
 The SMART acronym stands for specific, measurable, attainable, realistic, and time-bound.
 By setting goals that are SMART, you can ensure clarity of expectations, ownership, and purpose.

-2. Objectives and key results (OKRs).
+- Objectives and key results (OKRs).
 OKRs start with a high-level objective.
 Then, 2-3 key results are listed to evaluate how successful a business, team, or individual was at achieving the objective.

 For both frameworks, the individual goals should cascade up to team and company goals.
 By creating this critical alignment, goal setting can boost motivation and enable employees to understand how their work connects to your business’ larger strategy.
 It can also give them the autonomy and direction they need to quickly adapt and make business-critical decisions, even in times of rapid change.